crowdsecurity/cs-magento-bouncer/doc/INSTALLATION_GUIDE.md

 ### Higher matching error

-If a new version `y.y.y` has been published in Packagist and the Marketplace review process of this version is still in progress, you could encounter the following error:
+If a new version `y.y.y` has been published in Packagist and the Marketplace review process of this version is still in progress, you could encounter the following error during installation on update:

 > Higher matching version y.y.y of crowdsec/magento2-module-bouncer was found in public repository packagist.org
 > than x.x.x in private https://repo.magento.com.
 Public package might've been taken over by a malicious entity,